-The Taylor Planetarium at Museum of the Rockies features one of the world’s most advanced projection technologies.
-Called Digistar 5 and developed by Evans & Sutherland, this state-of-the-art projection system allows visitors to experience our universe and our world in vivid colors, dramatic motion and brilliant displays of light.
+The Taylor Planetarium at Museum of the Rockies joins only a handful of planetariums in the world that offer advanced, Digistar 5 projection technologies.
+Developed by Evans & Sutherland, this state-of-the-art projection system allows visitors to experience our universe and our world in vivid colors, dramatic motion and brilliant displays of light.
 Programs change regularly so please check back often to see what’s new at the Taylor Planetarium.

 One World, One Sky: Big Bird’s Adventure